-If you find an injured bird, please call us at 734.761.9640, and leave a message.
-Please do not bring a bird to the Bird Center without speaking directly to a staff member first.
+If you have found an injured or orphaned bird, please text a photo of the bird, your county location, and a BRIEF description of the situation to 734.294.1980.
+Please do not bring a bird to the Bird Center without speaking to a staff member first.

 More About Our Services

 At the Bird Center of Michigan, we wish we could help every single bird that is in distress.
 However, due to our limited staff and resources, we must set limitations on intakes.
 Our clinic has established a cap on invasive species such as Starlings, House Sparrows, and Pigeons.
 Invasive species have a negative impact on our delicate Michigan ecosystems.
 This cap allows us to accept more native species that will further help our environment.
 We can occasionally accept small waterfowl, such as mallards and gulls, for triage.

 We often refer injured raptors and waterfowl to the Howell Nature Center in Livingston County – 517.548.5530.
 We also refer injured raptors to the River Raisin Raptor Center in Washtenaw County – 734.428.8455.
 For further help, please refer to the DNR list of licensed wildlife rehabbers: https://www2.dnr.state.mi.us/dlr/.